-STEP 5.
-Size Factor.
-Match the

-ponding depth to the appropriate soil type in Table 2 to find the rain garden size factor.
-For example, if your slope is 6%, the corresponding ponding depth is 6 - 7 inches.
+STEP 5 - Size factor.
+Match the ponding depth to the appropriate soil type in Table 2 to find the rain garden size factor.
+For example, if your slope is 6%, the corresponding ponding depth is 6-7 inches.
 If you have a silt soil, your corresponding size factor is 0.25.

-STEP 6.
-Rain garden area.
+STEP 6 - Rain garden area.
 Use the equation below to calculate the needed rain garden area in square feet.
 You can configure the shape and dimensions to best suit the site as long as it meets the total rain garden square footage.

-RAIN GARDEN SIZE FACTOR x TOTAL DRAINAGE AREA (ft2) = RAIN GARDEN AREA (ft2)
+RAIN GARDEN SIZE FACTOR x TOTAL DRAINAGE AREA (ft^2) = RAIN GARDEN AREA (ft^2)

-STEP 7.
-Total depth to dig.
+STEP 7 - Total depth to dig.

-a.
-A rain garden should have between 6" and 12" of planting bed material with 12" being ideal.
-The planting bed can include native soil, compost, and other soil amendments.
+- a.
+A rain garden should have between six and 12 inches of planting bed material with 12 inches being ideal.
+The planting bed can include native soil, compost and other soil amendments.
 Choose the planting bed depth for your rain garden.
-A 2" mulch layer is recommended to suppress weeds and prevent the soil from drying out in the first few years until the garden is established.
+A two-inch mulch layer is recommended to suppress weeds and prevent the soil from drying out in the first few years until the garden is established. - b.
+The total depth to dig your rain garden is the sum of the ponding depth from Step 4,